atlas-labs-org/atlas/README.md

 - **auto_update**: Recommended to keep on.
 Ensures system automatically sources the latest version.
 - **component_verification**: Helps delete broken components and source the correct ones.
 - **banned_users**: Hard-banned users cannot be unbanned unless removed from this script.
 - **whitelist**: When enabled, players in this list are allowed access.
-Use `:whitelist` to enable or `:whitelist username` to add users.
 - **Override**: Users in this section can run special commands and are immune to certain restrictions.
 - **Admins**: Hard-coded admins.
 Any other user (added with `:admin user`) is a temporary admin.